andrew-pyle/orange-pi-hadoop-cluster/index.md

 ## Troubleshooting Hadoop
-At this point, I have no idea what is malfunctioning with this cluster.
+Currently, I have no idea what is malfunctioning with this cluster.
 The reported cause of a MapReduce job failing seems to be different every time!

 I'll try to collect all the logs I can for analysis, gather some more tutorials, and troubleshoot the namenode.
 Then I'll clone the OS and restart the cluster.

-> NOTE: The Hadoop logging protocol is very complicated, and after several hours of attempting to find the cause of the job failure, I decided that it is not worth spending even more time to discover the root cause of the failure.
+>The Hadoop logging protocol is very complicated, and after several hours of attempting to find the cause of the job failure, I decided that it is not worth spending even more time to discover the root cause of the failure.
 I'll just troubleshoot "from the ground up"

 Here's what I tried: